GodSpeeD-17/STM32F103C8T6_BareMetal/Modular_Architecture.md

 The application should not care whether the backend is Timer, SysTick, DWT, or another mechanism.

-For the current Timer driver refactor, the preferred Timer delay backend is:
+For the current Timer driver refactor, the preferred Timer delay backend is explicitly blocking:

 ```c
 driver_status_t Project_DelayInit(void)